DDDtools/AdvancedScale/README.md

 ## ◆ `Turn on Tool`

 > Press `Alt+T` (default) or click the three-color button at the top of the viewport.
-The button position depends on the Unreal Engine version.
+The button position depends on the Unreal Engine version
 >
 > <p align="center">
 >   <img src="Images/Button.png" height="300">